hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/deploy-and-verify-smart-contract.md

 ---
 description: >-
-  Discover how to deploy and automatically verify your Hedera smart contract using the forge create command.
+  Discover how to deploy and automatically verify your Hedera smart contract.
+Learn how to verify a pre-existing contract and check a contracts verification status.
 ---

 # How to Deploy and Verify a Hedera Smart Contract with Foundry

 ## What you will accomplish
-* [ ] Deploy your smart contract to Hedera Testnet and Automatically Verify
+* [ ] Deploy your smart contract to Hedera Testnet and automatically verify
 * [ ] Verify a pre-existing smart contract on Hedera Testnet
-* [ ] Check a smart contracts verificaiton status
+* [ ] Check the verificaiton status of a smart contract

 ## Prerequisites